Awayinch/english_learner/README.md

 ### 1. AI Connection
 - **API Key**: Enter your Google Gemini API Key.
-- **Base URL (Optional)**: If you are using a proxy (e.g., OneAPI) or cannot access Google directly, enter your proxy URL here (e.g., `https://your-proxy.com`).
+- **Base URL (Optional)**: If you are using a proxy (e.g., OneAPI) or cannot access Google directly, enter your proxy URL here.
 The app is compatible with OpenAI-format proxies.

 ### 2. Setting Up Cloud Sync (Cross-Device)
 To sync data between your Phone and PC, LingoLeap uses GitHub's API.